-- 15.44 Provide the rehabilitation planning part of the proposed PRCP, by addressing the following: - (a) describe each resource tenure, including the area of each tenure - (b) describe the relevant activities and the likely duration of the relevant activities
+- 15.49 Provide the rehabilitation planning part of the proposed PRCP, by addressing the following: - (a) describe each resource tenure, including the area of each tenure - (b) describe the relevant activities and the likely duration of the relevant activities - (c) include a detailed description, including maps, of how and where the relevant activities are to be carried out - (d) include details of the consultation undertaken in developing the proposed PRCP - (e) include details of how ongoing consultation will be undertaken to discuss rehabilitation to be carried out under the plan - (f) state the extent to which each proposed post-mining land use or non-use management area is consistent with the outcome of consultation with the community in developing the plan and any strategies or plans for the land of a local government, the state government or the Australian government

-- (c) include a detailed description, including maps, of how and where the relevant activities are to be carried out - (d) include details of the consultation undertaken in developing the proposed PRCP - (e) include details of how ongoing consultation will be undertaken to discuss rehabilitation to be carried out under the plan - (f) state the extent to which each proposed post-mining land use or non-use management area is consistent with the outcome of consultation with the community in developing the plan and any strategies or plans for the land of a local government, the state government or the Australian Government - (g) for each proposed post-mining land use, state the proposed methods or techniques for rehabilitating the land to a stable condition in a way that supports the rehabilitation milestones under the proposed PRCP schedule - (h) identify the risks of a stable condition for land identified as a proposed post-mining land use not being achieved, and detail measures to manage or minimise these risks - (i) for each proposed non-use management area, state the reasons why the area cannot be rehabilitated to a stable condition because of either of the below: - (i) carrying out rehabilitation of the land would cause a greater risk of environmental harm than not carrying out the rehabilitation, or - (ii) the risk of environmental harm as a result of not carrying out rehabilitation of the land is confined to the area of the relevant resource tenure and the proponent considers, having regard to each public interest consideration, that it is in the public interest for the land not to be rehabilitated to a stable condition. - (j) include copies of reports or other evidence relied on for each proposed non-use management area - (k) for each proposed non-use management area, state the proposed methodology for achieving best practice management of the area to support the management milestones under the proposed PRCP schedule for the area - (I) include other information requirements outlined in the DES Guideline Progressive rehabilitation and closure plans (see Appendix 2). - 15.45 Show a comparison of pre-activity site topography and the expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps. - 15.46 Show a comparison and provide modelling results of pre-activity, during operations and expected final landform of the site in relation to the river floodplains and flood levels up to and including the 'probable maximum flood level' based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality on suitably scaled maps.
-The maps and modelling are to detail where final voids, mined areas, subsidence, and uncompacted overburden and workings prior to disturbance, during operations and at the end of operations would lie in relation to the river floodplains and flood levels.
+- (g) for each proposed post-mining land use, state the proposed methods or techniques for rehabilitating the land to a stable condition in a way that supports the rehabilitation milestones under the proposed PRCP schedule - (h) identify the risks of a stable condition for land identified as a proposed post-mining land use not being achieved, and detail measures to manage or minimise the risks - (i) for each proposed non-use management area, state the reasons why the area cannot be rehabilitated to a stable condition because of either of the below: - (i) carrying out rehabilitation of the land would cause a greater risk of environmental harm than not carrying out the rehabilitation or - (ii) the risk of environmental harm as a result of not carrying out rehabilitation of the land is confined to the area of the relevant resource tenure and the proponent considers, having regard to each public interest consideration, that it is in the public interest for the land not to be rehabilitated to a stable condition - (j) include copies of reports or other evidence relied on for each proposed non-use management area - (k) for each proposed non-use management area, state the proposed methodology for achieving best practice management of the area to support the management milestones under the proposed PRCP schedule for the area - (I) include other information requirements outlined in the DES Guideline Progressive rehabilitation and closure plans (see Appendix 2). - 15.50 Show a comparison of pre-activity site topography and the expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps. - 15.51 Show a comparison and provide modelling results of pre-activity, during operations and expected final landform of the site in relation to the river floodplains and flood levels up to and including the 'probable maximum flood level' based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality on suitably scaled maps.
+The maps and modelling are to detail where final voids, mined areas, subsidence, and uncompacted overburden and workings prior to disturbance, during operations and at the end of operations would lie in relation to the river floodplains and flood levels. - 15.52 Provide flood plain modelling undertaken in accordance with the guideline Australian Rainfall and Runoff (2019) and exclude any artificial features for the land within the tenure boundary.
+This is required where a final void19 is proposed as part of the final landform for the site or where, when all relevant activities carried out on the land have ended, the land is the same height as, or lower than, the level modelled as the peak water level 0.1% annual exceedance probability for a relevant watercourse under the guideline Australian Rainfall and Runoff (2019).